pnts/methodandmatter/source/words-make-worlds/mess.html.md

 Letting the mess be messy gets you off the hook for trying to tame or fix everything.
 Let your structures and processes act like positive attractors that anchor your organization, and let the mess invite creative energy that potentially results in something new and different.

 Don’t get pulled in by it, don’t let it overwhelm you.
-Know that your job is to manage messes, not to fix them or untangle them because that is a Sisyphean project.
+Know that your job is to manage messes, not engage in the Sisyphean project of untangling them (or heaven forbid, trying to fix them).

 I find that many of my clients, once they reorient themselves towards mess, feel less anxious.
 They have more capacity to step outside the mess and be an observer, to let the mess roil around for a bit while they think about the best action to take.
 They are less impacted by the movement of the mess because they embrace it for what it is.
 A group of humans working together to achieve something big.